hyriver/py3dep/README.rst

     - Height Ellipsoidal
     - Contour 25
     - Contour Smoothed 25
+- ``get_dem``: Get DEM data from either the dynamic or static 3DEP service.
+Considering that the static service is much faster, if the target DEM resolution is 10 m, 30 m, or 60 m, then the static service is used.
+Otherwise, the dynamic service is used.
 - ``static_3dep_dem``: Get DEM data at 10 m, 30 m, or 60 m resolution from the staged 3DEP
   data.
 Since this function only returns DEM, for computing other terrain attributes you can use `xarray-spatial <https://xarray-spatial.org/>`__.
 Just note that you should